cartridge/cartridge-images/README.md

 This module provides the following gulp tasks

 * `gulp images` - Task that runs all of the tasks mentioned below.
-* `gulp imagemin` - Bitmap image minification.
+* `gulp images:minify`` - Bitmap image minification.
 This minifies any .png / .jpg files in the images directory.
 Images are only optmised if the `--prod` flag is provided otherwise this task is ignored.
-* `gulp svgmin` - Vector image minification.
+* `gulp images:svgmin` - Vector image minification.
 This minifies all .svg files in the `svgs` folder in the images directory.
-* `gulp responsive-images` - Generates images of various sizes using the `responsiveImages.config` array.
+* `gulp images:responsive` - Generates images of various sizes using the `responsiveImages.config` array.